Oyoy Living Design

-Each time I hear that there's another toy recall, I think to myself - you have to be kidding!
-How do these dangerous toys even arrive at the shelves and at your fingertips of our curious children to begin with?
-Did the manufacturers understand that they were potentially harmful?
-Exist qc measures to ensure this does not happen?
+Every time I hear that there is another toy recall, I believe to myself - you have to be kidding!
+How can these dangerous toys even arrive at the shelves and within reach in our curious children to begin with?
+Did the manufacturers realize that they were possibly damaging?
+Exist qc measures to ensure this doesn't happen?

-Personally, i know a sweet lady who's a parent of three little girls.
-After i was visiting together with her one day, I noticed images of just a little boy on the walls and asked who it had been.
-She explained it had been her son who had died at age three when a toy got stuck in his throat.
+Personally, i know a sweet lady who is a mother of three little girls.
+After i was visiting together with her eventually, I noticed images of a little boy around the walls and asked who it was.
+She told me it had been her son who had died at three when a toy got stuck in the throat.
 His father had tried desperately to remove the lodged toy, but his attempts were fruitless, and also the child succumbed.
-I had been horrified and may only imagine how much they both suffered from this sad experience.
+I had been horrified and can only imagine just how much they both suffered from this sad experience.

-It is difficult to watch our kids every minute, but we can make every attempt to remove any toys that could do harm from those that they have fun with every single day.
-Your kids may also receive toys as presents from well-meaning family members and friends for birthdays and holidays.
-How will you make certain that toys you have in your house are safe for your kids?
+It is difficult to look at our kids every minute, but we can make every make an effort to remove any toys that could do harm from those that they have fun with every single day.
+Your children also may receive toys as presents from well-meaning members of the family and friends for birthdays and holidays.
+How can you make certain that toys you have in your home are safe for your kids?

 Another suggestion is to pay attention to age tips about toys.
-They are placed on the packages for a reason.
-You may think your child now has wrinkles enough to play with a toy that's designed for an older child, but toys with small or removable parts can cause injuries or asphyxiation.
-Some older kids also still like to put things within their nose, ears and mouths, which means you are the most useful judge to be aware what is suitable for them.
+They're put on the packages for a reason.
+You may think your child is old enough to experience having a toy that is made for an older child, but toys with small or removable parts can cause injuries or asphyxiation.
+Some older kids also still like to put things in their nose, ears and mouths, so you are the best judge to be aware what is appropriate for them.

-If a toy is broken, it is advisable to throw it away immediately.
-Be aware of what is in your toy box.
+If a toy is broken, it is best to throw it away immediately.
+Be aware of what's inside your toy box.
 If tiny or broken bits of toys are present, clean them out.

-If your little one receives a toy as a present or else you have obtained one that they wanted, you should attempt hard to break it (do not do it while watching child, however).
-If you can yank around the stuffed animals eyes and they are loose, they could come off and get lodged within the child's throat.
-Try to think of ways in which your child may use it and test to see if the toy will break apart.
-You can also test all toy gifts ever since they were not given with the intention to harm the child.
-It is better safe than sorry.
+If your child receives a toy like a present or else you have purchased one which they wanted, you should attempt hard to break it (do not do it in front of the child, however).
+If you can yank on the stuffed toys eyes and they are loose, they could come off and get lodged within the child's throat.
+Attempt to consider ways in which your child may use it and test to find out if the toy will break apart.
+You may also test all toy gifts since they were not given with the intention to harm the kid.
+It is better to be safe than sorry.